vsoch/gridtest/paper/paper.md

 ## Summary

+Creating reproducible testing and parameterization is a consistent challenge in research because it is hard to do [@Koteska2015ScientificST].
+Researchers often don't have the bandwidth to think about tests, and consequently, creating tools for this use case is often overlooked.
-GridTest is a library that specializes in generating parameter grids.
+GridTest [@gridtest] is a library that specializes in generating parameter grids.
 The grids are most obviously used for testing, but can extend to other use cases.
-In the context of testing, GridTest makes it easy to discover functions, classes, and arguments for your python scripts or modules, and then generate a template for you to easily populate.
-Outside of testing, you can define grids that are version controlled, programatically defined with functions, and easy to interact with from the command line or Python interpreter.
+In the context of testing, GridTest makes it easy to discover functions, classes, and arguments for Python scripts or modules, and then generate a template to easily populate.
+Outside of testing, grids can be created that are version controlled, programatically defined with functions, and easy to interact with from the command line or Python interpreter.
-Grids can be used with GridTest tests that can further be parameterized and configured to collect metrics for each case run.
+Grids can be used with tests that can further be parameterized and configured to collect metrics for each case run.
 Both grid and test specifications are stored in a simple yaml configuration that the library helps to generate, and features include interactive debugging, interactive report generation, and provided metrics (Python decorators) that can assist with research.

 ## Use Cases